iriscenga/bias-frameworks/README.md

 ### Running the Notebooks

 The notebooks are intended to be run in Jupyter Notebook.
-The fairness dashboards, in particular, are designed to work within this environment.
+The fairness dashboards, in particular, are designed to work within this environment, allowing for interactive exploration and analysis of fairness metrics and mitigation strategies.
+While the code works in any environment, using Jupyter Notebook provides an enhanced interactive experience.

 If you do not have Jupyter Notebook installed, you can install it using pip:

 ```bash
 pip install jupyter